-- are independent within the meaning of Articles 261-1 et seq. of the AMF's General Regulations and in this respect are able to issue a statement of independence as set out in Article 261-4 of the AMF's General Regulations, and do not present any conflicts of interest as mentioned in Article 1 of AMF instruction 2006-08; - ➤ have the human and material resources required to fulfil their assignment, as well as insurance or sufficient financial resources relative to the potential risks of this assignment.
+- are independent within the meaning of Articles 261-1 et seq. of the AMF's General Regulations and in this respect are able to issue a statement of independence as set out in Article 261-4 of the AMF's General Regulations, and do not present any conflicts of interest as mentioned in Article 1 of AMF instruction 2006-08; - have the human and material resources required to fulfil their assignment, as well as insurance or sufficient financial resources relative to the potential risks of this assignment.

-FINEXSI EXPERT & CONSEIL FINANCIER confirms that it has no known past, present or future links to the persons concerned by the Offer and their advisors that may affect its independence and the objectiveness of its judgement within the framework of this assignment.
+Outside its intervention as independent appraiser within the framework of the Initial Offer and the current Offer that constitutes an extension thereof, FINEXSI EXPERT & CONSEIL FINANCIER confirms that it has no known past, present or future links to the persons concerned by the Offer and their advisors that may affect its independence and the objectiveness of its judgement within the framework of this assignment.